Swordfish90/cheap-upscaling-triangulation/README.md

 ## Implementation

 The implementation is provided as a GLSL shader, and it comes with a couple of useful optimizations:
-* Instead of computing barycentric coordinates for the two triangles of each of the two triangulation, we move coordinates and points so that only one is computed for each output fragment
+* Instead of computing barycentric coordinates for the two triangles of each of the two triangulation, we move coordinates and points so that only one is calculated for each output fragment
 * Instead of computing the luminosity of each input pixel, we take the green channel, which provides a good enough estimate and saves us four dot products

 The shader exposes a few parameters which can be used to customize the behaviour: